openvinotoolkit/openvino/inference-engine/tools/benchmark_tool/README.md

   -t TIME, --time TIME  Optional.
 Time in seconds to execute topology.
   -progress [PROGRESS]  Optional.
 Show progress bar (can affect performance
                         measurement).
 Default values is "False".
+  -shape SHAPE          Optional.
+Set shape for input.
+For example,
+                        "input1[1,3,224,224],input2[1,4]" or "[1,3,224,224]"
+                        in case of one input size.
+  -layout LAYOUT        Optional.
+Prompts how network layouts should be
+                        treated by application.
+For example,
+                        "input1[NCHW],input2[NC]" or "[NCHW]" in case of one input size.
   -nstreams NUMBER_STREAMS, --number_streams NUMBER_STREAMS
                        Optional.
 Number of streams to use for inference on the CPU/GPU in throughput mode (for HETERO and MULTI device cases use format <device1>:<nstreams1>,<device2>:<nstreams2> or just <nstreams>).
                        Default value is determined automatically for a device.
                        Please note that although the automatic selection usually provides a reasonable performance, it still may be non-optimal for some cases, especially for very small networks.
   -nthreads NUMBER_THREADS, --number_threads NUMBER_THREADS
                         Number of threads to use for inference on the CPU